 You can retire in Mexico in total seclusion if you want to, buying a property in the middle of a stunning landscape, with nothing but nature around you for miles.
 Or you can live in the middle of one Mexico’s towns or cities surrounded by the local communities, sharing their culture and their way of life—or something in-between.
 Whatever you want, you’ll find something to suit your tastes somewhere in Mexico.

 Everything everywhere costs money and Mexico is no exception.
-How much you spend will depend on your lifestyle expectations.
+How much you spend will depend on your living choices and lifestyle expectations.

 However, you’ll find that Mexico can offer good value in just about everything you’ll need to buy, from land and real estate, through to furniture and DIY materials, food and drink, and entertainment.

 Mexico offers excellent value for money for people who choose to retire here, which is a primary reason why it’s one of world’s top places for foreign retirees.

 See Also: Banks, Banking and Credit in Mexico